-Structured sampling vs Structured recovery
+8 Structured sampling vs Structured recovery

-The new CS principles in this paper take into account sparsity structure in the sampling procedure via multilevel sampling of nonuniversal sensing matrices.
+The new CS principles introduced in this paper take into account sparsity structure in the sampling procedure via multilevel sampling of non-universal sensing matrices.
 Sparsity structure can also be taken into account in the recovery algorithm.
-An example of such an approach is model-based CS (18), which assumes the signal is piecewise smooth and exploits the connected tree structure of its wavelet coefficients to reduce the search space of the matching pursuit algorithm (19).
-Another approach is the class of message passing and approximate message passing algorithms (20, 21), which exploit the persistence across scales structure (4) of wavelet coefficients by a modification to iterative thresholding algorithms inspired by belief propagation from graph models.
-This can be coupled with hidden Markov trees to model the wavelet structure, such as in the Bayesian CS (22, 23) and TurboAMP (24) algorithms.
-Another approach is to assign nonuniform weights to the sparsity coefficients (25), to favor the important coefficients during l^1 recovery by assuming some typical decay rate of the coefficients.
-A recent approach assumes the actual signal (not its representation in a sparsity basis) is sparse and random, and shows promising theoretical results when using spatially coupled matrices (26, 27, 28), yet it is unclear how a real-world setup can be implemented where signals are sparse in a transform domain.
+An example of such an approach is model-based CS (14), which assumes the signal is piecewise smooth and exploits the connected tree structure of its wavelet coefficients to reduce the search space of the matching pursuit algorithm (15).
+Another approach is the class of message passing and approximate message passing algorithms (16, 17), which exploit the persistence across scales structure (18) of wavelet coefficients by a modification to iterative thresholding algorithms inspired by belief propagation from graph models.
+This can be coupled with hidden Markov trees to model the wavelet structure, such as in the Bayesian CS (19, 20) and TurboAMP (21) algorithms.
+A recent approach assumes the actual signal (not its representation in a sparsity basis) is sparse and random, and shows promising theoretical results when using spatially coupled matrices (22, 23, 24), yet it is unclear how a real-world setup can be implemented where signals are sparse in a transform domain.

-The main difference is that the former approach, i.e. multilevel sampling of asymptotically incoherent matrices, incorporates sparsity structure in the sampling strategy and uses standard l^1 minimization algorithms, whereas the latter approaches exploit structure by modifying the recovery algorithm and use universal sampling operators which yield uniform incoherence (see section Structure vs Universality), e.g. random Gaussian or Bernoulli.
+The main difference is that the former approach, i.e. multilevel sampling of asymptotically incoherent matrices, incorporates sparsity structure in the sampling strategy and uses standard l^1 minimization algorithms, whereas the latter approaches exploit structure by modifying the recovery algorithm and use universal sampling operators which yield uniform incoherence (see Section 9), e.g. random Gaussian or Bernoulli.

 Comparison.
-Structured recovery: Due to the usage of universal operators and assumptions on the sparsity basis, this approach is typically restricted to Type II problems, where the sensing operator can be designed, and is further restricted in the choice of the sparsity frame, whose structure is exploited by the modified algorithm.

-Structured sampling: In contrast, this approach practically has no limitation regarding the sparsity frame, thus allowing for further improvement of CS recovery (see section Frames and TV), and it also works for Type I problems, where the sensing operator is imposed.
+Structured recovery: Due to the usage of universal operators and assumptions on the sparsity basis, this approach is typically restricted to type II problems, where the sensing operator can be designed, and is further restricted in the choice of the sparsity frame, whose structure is exploited by the modified algorithm.
+Structured sampling: In contrast, this approach practically has no limitation regarding the sparsity frame, thus allowing for further improvement of CS recovery (see Section 11), and it also works for Type I problems, where the sensing operator is imposed.